Market

 Secretarial Standards

-of Board of Directors (SS-1), Secretarial Standard on General Meetings (SS-2) issued by Institute of
+the Board of Directors (SS-1) and the Secretarial Standard on General Meetings (SS-2), as issued by the

 Related Party Transactions

-parties were mainly in the ordinary course of business and on arm's length basis.
-Approval of the Board
+were mainly in the ordinary course of business and on arm's length basis.
+Approval of the Board of Directors

-financial statements in Note No. 27.
-Further the transactions during the year under review, that are
+statements in Note No. 27.
+Further the transactions during the year under review, that are required to be

 Particulars of Loans, Guarantees or Investments